 Yamaha p45 Vs p71 – Which is best?

-But why have they different names?
+But why do they have different names?

 The only difference between the Yamaha p71 and P45

 If you buy a piano from a store, it is possible that you get some extras.
 Like a bundle.
 If you buy the P71 from Amazon, you can get an X-stand and a piano chair.
+To be precise:

 - Yamaha PKBX2 Double-Braced Adjustable X-Style Keyboard Stand

 The Yamaha P45 (On Amazon) offers a similar bundle with a stand, a chair and some extra headphones… Sweet!

 There are different versions of these bundles with maybe a particular sustain pedal, or a note holder.
 It could be that Amazon adds some cosmetic features but for the time being there is no difference.